ArnobKumarSaha/git/README.md

 `git log --grep="refactor" --before="2021-07-05" --auther="arnob"` will show all the commits that have 'refactor' in that message & commited before 5th july,21 by arnob.

 `git log -- readme.md` will show the commits those are associated with readme.md file.

+Use `git log --all file_name` to show all commits (commits inside a pr too).
+The above will show only the merged commits.
+Add `--pretty=format:%H` option to only show the hashes.

 `git log feature..master` will show all the commits that are in master, but not in feature.